hackillinois-reversepitch/HackIllinois-2018/README.md

 You can download the open municipal public works data from the [data folder](data/) (data will be available on the day of HackIllinois).
 In the data folder you will find:
 - A CSV file contains more than 30K public works log
-- Geodatabase data for the public works
+- A Geodatabase file contains city map and public works log
-- If you cannot process geodatabase file, you can also download separate shapefiles
+- Shapefiles (if you don't have tool to process the geodatabase file)

 ### 2. Enhanced monitoring of micro climate change in our City